jacobin

 The Team (and Thanks)

-Jacobin is presently being developed by Andrew Binstock (platypusguy), Spencer Uresk, and Richard Elkins.
-Contributors are more than welcome.
-If you’d like to show your support the project but can’t contribute code, we’d love a GitHub star or for you to follow the project.
+Jacobin is presently being developed by Andrew Binstock (platypusguy) and Richard Elkins, with significant early contributions by Spencer Uresk.
+Contributors are more than welcome and on our wiki, we’ve provided copious information on the project structure to help contributors get aboard.
+If you can’t contribute code but would like to show support, we’d love a GitHub star or for you to follow the project.

 This project could not have been possible without Github (for the excellent platform), JetBrains (for superb tools), Oracle’s Java team (for the great technology and best-in-class documentation), and these JVM experts: Ben Evans, Aleksey Shipilev, Chris Newland, and Bill Venners who have written helpful, in-depth articles on the machinery of the JVM.
 A big thanks to all!